By Kaye A. Thomas

 - Any form of income that’s not taxable (such as foreign earned income and housing allowance that are excluded from income)

-There’s an exception to the rule that the income has to be taxable: nontaxable combat pay is qualifying income for this purpose.
+There are exceptions to the rule that the income has to be taxable.
+Nontaxable combat pay is qualifying income for this purpose, as are certain nontaxable “difficulty of care” payments made to home healthcare workers.

 The IRS recognizes that it’s unclear whether some items are “compensation income.”
 To make things easy, the IRS says you can generally treat any item as compensation income if it’s included in the box of Form W-2 labeled “Wages, tips, other compensation.”
 There’s one exception: any portion of “Wages, tips, other compensation” that’s also reflected in the box labeled “Nonqualified plans” doesn’t count as “compensation income” for this purpose.